The main way to load XML data into Oracle XML DB is to use SQL*Loader.

 To load internal LOBs, Binary Large Objects (BLOBs), Character Large Objects (CLOBs), and National Character Large Object (NCLOBs), or

-XMLType columns and tables from a primary datafile, use the following standard SQL*Loader formats:
+XMLType columns and tables from a primary datafile, use standard SQL*Loader formats.

 Predetermined size fields

 These formats are described in the following sections and in more detail in Oracle Database Utilities.

 Predetermined size fields constitute a very fast and conceptually simple SQL*Loader format for loading LOBs.

 Because the LOBs you are loading might not be of equal size, you can use whitespace to pad the LOB data to make the LOBs all of equal length within a particular data field.